 But women are not immune to that problem, because they also have testosterone levels in their own bodies, although in lower levels than men, and experience the conversion of testosterone into DHT.
 Unfortunately for women, even a small part of this process causes them to suffer hair loss.

-If women change contraception method, from pill to another thing, it activates an induced shedding hair stage,
+the contraception method, from pill to another thing, also leads to hair loss.

 changes which affect hormones.

 The magnitude of hair loss depends on what type of drug is used, as well as the dose, and how sensitive that person is to the medication.

 Telogen is the hair growth phase in which drugs cause the more damage.
 This is the most common, and it occurs from two to four months after taking the medication.

 This disorder causes the hair follicles to enter the resting phase prematurely.
 This unleash the exogen, which is the detachment phase, to happen too early, like a domino effect.

 People with this condition lose 30 to 70 percent more than they would lose in one day, which is 100 to 150 hairs.
 To see the problems that trigger telogen effluvium click here.